monopole/controller-raw/README.md

 ### reboot-agent

 This is a controller.

 It's expressed as an image held by a daemonSet, to force installation of one replica on each pod.

-As nodes added to cluster, a pod with the controller is automatically added too.
+As nodes are added to a cluster, a pod with the controller is automatically added too.

-All it does is watch for a `reboot-now` annotation on a node - when it sees it, it removes the anno and adds the anno `reboot-in-progress`, then starts the reboot (or merely sleeps, simulating a reboot).
+All it does is watch for a `reboot-now` annotation on a node.

+When it sees it, it removes the anno and adds the anno `reboot-in-progress`, then starts the reboot (or merely sleeps, simulating a reboot).

 ### reboot-controller

-This is a
+Also a controller, no more or less so than the agent.

-A Deployment with numreplicas == 1, it watches for a node with the annotation `reboot-needed` (applied by a human).
+It's a Deployment with numreplicas == 1.
+It watches for a node with the annotation `reboot-needed` (applied, for example, by a human wanting to reboot the node).
 It counts unavailable nodes, and has a loop

 > ```
 > while numUnvailable < maxUnavailable :